 Tickets start at £16 child and £67 Adult (under 6 go free) for the 1 day entry and £38/140 for 3 day entry.
 Overnight camping options are also available – please note that dogs are not permitted unless a registered guide dog.
 All profits from CarFest, including a guaranteed 25% of the sale of each ticket, will be donated to UK Children’s Charities.

-2019 includes; Beverly Knight, The Jacksons, Tony Christie, Judge Jules, Jules Holland, Texas, Tom Odell and The Human League.
+2019 was an epic year; Beverly Knight, The Jacksons, Tony Christie, Judge Jules, Jules Holland, Texas, Tom Odell, The Human League & Kaiser Chiefs.

 Here’s a brief video to give you an idea of what the event is all about:

 Did I hear you say food?
 The food element is quite something in itself with high quality stands, cookery demonstrations from the likes of James Martin, Nadiya Hussain and Adul Kochlar, and workshops by Laverstoke Park Farm.
 Not to be forgotten is the booze, with expert sommelier Olly Smith making an appearance.